Whatsapp Icon

 Why Not Overdo It?

 Exceeding the recommended levels of Vitamin E can lead to negative health effects.
-High doses of Vitamin E supplementation, particularly above 400 IU per day, may increase the risk of hemorrhagic stroke and has been linked to prostate cancer in men.
-Moreover, excessive Vitamin E intake can interfere with the body's ability to clot blood, posing risks especially for individuals on blood-thinning medications.
+High doses of Vitamin E supplementation, particularly above 400 IU per day, may increase the risk of hemorrhagic stroke and have been linked to prostate cancer in men.
+Moreover, excessive Vitamin E intake can interfere with the body's ability to clot blood, posing risks, especially for individuals on blood-thinning medications.

 Sourcing Your Vitamin E